I Should Have Stayed In Bed

 4 laps.
 28k.

 I was so looking forward to this race.
-Georgian Nordic is renowned for their trails, and from what I saw, will likely become a fatbiking mecca (awesome trails, fatbike rentals, and a cool vibe) so I was so jazzed for the race (um, did I just say “jazzed”?).
+Georgian Nordic is renowned for their trails, and is poised to become a fatbike mecca in the near north: awesome trails, fatbike rentals, and a cool vibe.
+I was so jazzed for the race (um, did I just say “jazzed”?).
 Even better, the race would be a chance to spend a day on a bike with my Substance Projects friends, and my cycling community.
-Best of all, the weather and conditions leading up to the race were a mix of perfection (a bunch of snow a few days before, no snow on the day of, and an ideal temperature at race time).
-Honestly, when I was prepping for the drive up, I had visions of summer-like ripping, and was imagining all the words I was going to use in this post to describe the sweet singletrack I was anticipating.
+Best of all, a bunch of snow a few days before, no snow on race day, and sweet temps would make it that much more sweet.
+Honestly, when I was prepping for the drive up, I had visions of summer-like ripping.

 I shouldn’t have made the two and a half hour drive to Parry Sound.